flightstats/hub/README.md

 ## insert content into channel

-To post data to a channel, issue a POST on the channel's `self` URI and specify the appropriate content-type header (all content types should be supported):
+To insert data to a channel, issue a POST on the channel's `self` URI and specify the appropriate content-type header (all content types should be supported):

 ```